hashicorp/terraform-azurerm-nomad-enterprise-hvd/docs/nomad-deployment-customizations.md

 This page contains various deployment customizations related to creating your Nomad infrastructure and their corresponding module input variables that you may configure to meet your specific requirements where the default module values do not suffice.
 All of the module input variables mentioned on this page are optional.

-## Custom AMI
+## Custom VM image

-By default, this module will use the standard AWS Marketplace image based on the value of the `vm_image_offer` input (either `ubuntu` or `rhel`).
-If you prefer to use your own custom AMI, you can set `vm_custom_image_name` accordingly.
+By default, this module will use the standard marketplace image based on the value of the `vm_image_offer` input (either `ubuntu` or `rhel`).
+If you prefer to use your own custom VM image, you can set `vm_custom_image_name` accordingly.

-To use a custom AWS AMI, you can specify it using the following module input variables:
+To use a custom VM image, you can specify it using the following module input variables:

 ```hcl
 vm_image_offer = "UbuntuServer"